greenm01/ec4x/docs/ec4x_specs.md

 The Space Guilds are contracted to transfer larger populations between existing Colonies in civilian Starliners.
 Passengers are kept in status to minimize living space, and all of their supplies and equipment for their new destination are tightly packed into the cargo hold.

 The cost is expensive and dependent upon the livable conditions of the destination planet.
-The logistics are abstracted for game purposes; delivery time (turns) across jump lanes is in accordance with Section 6.0.
+The logistics are abstracted for game purposes; delivery time (turns) across jump lanes is in accordance with [Section 6.1](#61-jump-lanes).

 | Conditions | PP/PTU |
 | ---------- |:------:|